markdown-extended/manifest/mde-manifest.md

 ### A.3.
 MDE file format {#A3}

+An MDE file MUST be considered as a plain text document.
+It is basically a raw plain text file just like classic `.txt` files.
+It MAY be encoded in a "classic" file encoding such as `utf-8` or `iso-...`.

+NOTE - Keep in mind that any MDE file MUST work with any software reading file.

+ADVICE - The best practice is to always use the same extension for MDE files as it permits to identify them quickly and define some special treatments based on file extension.
+The `.md` or `.markdown` extensions are given here as examples.

 ### A.4.
 Rules ranking {#A4}

 The syntax's rules of these specifications are separated in the following three types based on their utility:

 **Typography**
 :   Rules concerning the rendering of typographic writing usages, such as bold
     text or links ; this almost concerns a word, a group of words or an expression.

 **Structure**
 :   Rules concerning a special rendering of a sentence or a group of sentences,
-	such as citations or pre-formated blocks.
+    such as citations or pre-formatted blocks.

 **Miscellaneous**
 :   Any rule that can not be classified in the two first categories.

 ### A.5.
 Blank lines {#A5}